Toowoomba coats the top the Great Dividing Range west of Brisbane like icing sugar dusted on a ridge of freshly baked buns.

 Swing by the excellent Toowoomba Visitor Information Centre first (located by the East Creek, just a short drive south of the city centre) and pick up a self-guided walking tour map, which will take you past the honey-coloured splendour of the former Post Office (dating back to the 1880s), the gloriously ornate Strand Theatre (head in for a look at the interior even if you’re not seeing a movie), the much loved Art Deco Empire Theatre, and the grand red bricked beauty of City Hall, constructed in 1900.

-Across town, the Four-in-hand, Toledo Buggy, Lady’s Phaeton and Furphy Water Cart are just some of the once-household-names you’ll become re-acquainted with at the fabulous Cobb+Co Museum’s National Carriage Gallery — a homage to horse-drawn transport and one of Toowoomba’s top attractions.
+Across town, the Four-in-hand, Toledo Buggy, Lady’s Phaeton and Furphy Water Cart are just some of the once-household-names you’ll become re-acquainted with as you explore the Cobb+Co Museum’s National Carriage Collection — a homage to horse-drawn transport and one of Toowoomba’s top attractions.
 Should the thought cross your mind that carts and carriages of yesteryear are not your thing, dismiss it.
 You’ll end up spending at least a couple of hours here.
 There’s even a Cobb & Co Tourist Drive to follow between Ipswich and Toowoomba if you get really geed up.

 For further immersion in the colonial era, head out to Highfields Pioneer Village, about 20 minutes’ drive north of the city.
 The village has more than 60 relocated heritage structures jampacked with farm machinery, household items, whatnots and thingamabobs from yesteryear.
 Those on the trail of Australia’s ‘bigs’ will find one of the latest additions here.
 Don’t miss the chance to scoff down a slab of freshly baked damper (prepared daily in a traditional brick oven), smeared with golden syrup and accompanied by a cosie-clad pot of tea.

 While in Highfields, one of the region’s sweetest retail experiences is close at hand.
-The Chocolate Cottage occupies a restored 19th century school building and offers sixty different types of handmade chocolates, lovingly crafted on site.
-There’s also a café and giftshop.
+The Chocolate Cottage Cafe occupies a restored 19th century school building and offers sixty different types of handmade chocolates, lovingly crafted on site.

 Art lovers should pay a visit to the Toowoomba Regional Art Gallery (adjacent to City Hall in the CBD), which seamlessly melds the old and the new.
 One half of the building was originally the home of the Toowoomba Electric Light and Power Co, the other is a modern extension.
 The gallery has three permanent collections, which include works by Frederick McCubbin, Arthur Streeton and Tom Roberts.
 Touring exhibitions are also staged regularly.